Lowband21/Hackathon-2025-Backend/project_state.md

     *   Uses `settings.AUTH_USER_MODEL` to correctly link to the active user model.
 *   **`backend/manage.py`:** Uses `settings.py` to configure Django for management commands (like `runserver`, `makemigrations`, `migrate`).
 *   **`backend/requirements.txt`:** Lists all Python dependencies required by the project, installed via `pip` (usually within the Docker build process).
+*   **`backend/api/tests.py`:** Contains `APITestCase` tests for core API endpoints.
+Relies on URL names defined in `api/urls.py` and `core/urls.py`, interacts with views/serializers, and asserts database state changes based on models in `api/models.py`.